Zytronium/Zytronium/README.md

 <h4>Career Goals:</h4>
 <ul>
   <li>Create my dream OS, which blends the best of Linux and Windows, appealing to the average Linux and Windows users and being suitable for gaming, development, and casual use</li>
-  <li>Contribute to something important or usefull, like software used for manned or unmanned spacecraft (I.E. Voyager 1 & 2 or the first manned mission to Mars)</li>
+  <li>Contribute to something important or useful, like software used on a spacecraft (I.E. Voyager 1 & 2 or the first manned mission to Mars)</li>
   <li>Enjoy my career</li>
 </ul>